 Of course, there are other factors that may decide the outcome you’re trying to reach, but the above three top the lot.

 If you’re not attracting enough prospects to your sales funnel, how many would you qualify as your valuable leads?
 And how would that affect your number of closed deals?

 Along with looking at the quantity, it’s also important that you use the right filers to qualify your prospects –

 Though it seems obvious, if we can improve the sales calls, we would be able to improve the conversion ratio.

 For example, if you’re calling your prospects for setting up a meeting the words you use, the way you introduce yourself, the way you carry out the call, the tone of your voice, and the way you handle questions have a lot to do with whether you’ll close the deal or not.

 But how would you monitor your sales calls and improve upon them?

 Use a comprehensive & affordable tool such as GetRafiki or a more expensive tool Gong.io to monitor, analyze, and improve your sales calls.

-No matter how underrated the content marketing initiatives look like for the founders, without producing more and more effective content, it’s impossible to attract a good pool of prospects.
+No matter how underrated the content marketing initiatives look for the founders, without producing more and more effective content, it’s impossible to attract a good pool of prospects.